mjrgh/PinscapePico/ExpansionBoards/PowerDistribution/README.md

 power supply into the matching port on this board, and it'll control the relay, which in turn switches AC power to your auxiliary power supplies.

+* DC power supply wire routing: Most of the switch-mode power supplies (SMPS) that people use in pin cab projects have exposed screw terminals for all of their wiring, including the 120VAC power input.
+The power distribution board has a corresponding shrouded header for each power supply ("shrouded" means that the pins are enclosed in a plastic housing to protect against accidental contact).
+This lets you create a single pluggable cable for each SMPS, so that you don't have to mess with the screw terminals as often - just wire the screw terminal once, and then you can safely plug and unplug it via the power distribution board connector.
+This is simpler when doing maintenance work, reduces the chances of errors when reconnecting wires, and makes the wiring a little neater.

 * Filtering: This board includes some large capacitors to help filter voltage spikes on the secondary supplies and ensure quick power